'Naruto' and 'Naruto Shippuden' are the property of Masashi Kishimoto and TV Tokyo.

 In such time of reflection Karin became a necessity.
-Since their first meeting on the GK-10 mission he had been impressed with her.
+Since their first meeting on the GK-10 mission he had been solidly impressed.
 He listened for any mention of her and slowly built up a scarce profile until a direct line of questioning was needed.

 One night he hung around the joining hall in his free time before bed.
 The girls and boys dormitories were heavily segregated; guards' constantly patrolling the girl's sleeping quarters to keep them safe from the opposite sex.
 Sasuke lamented such double standards because the boys were not awarded such treatment.
 On his second night he had found a girl in his bed cooing that his hair was the 'exact shade' of Orochimaru's.
 It had only got worse from there.

 He searched the uniforms until he spotted a girl named Kin.
-Kin had her nose in everyone's business and probably had more personal information on her peers than the records archive.
+Kin was notoriously nosy and probably had more personal information on her peers than the records archive.
 Sasuke believed such pooling of knowledge would be a worthy achievement if it were not used exclusively for gossip.
 He stretched before distancing himself from the pack of boys that made a habit of prowling the hall.
-It earned him a rumbled jeer as he casually leaned against the girl's wall to search out Kin.
+It earned him a rumbled jeer as he casually leaned against the girl's wall.

-She raised an eyebrow at him before stalking over with her long ponytail swinging.
+Kin raised an eyebrow before stalking over with her long ponytail swinging.
 "What do you think you're doing?"

 He held out a single cigarette.
 Sasuke had grown to learn the value of everything and well traded cigarettes equalled a meal ticket.
 "Asking a question."

-She looked him up and down and finally decided on being impressed with his relaxed attitude.
+She looked him up and down and finally decided on being impressed by his relaxed attitude.
 She accepted the cigarette, leaning in when he lit the tip.

 "What do you know about Karin?"